FreightFox Research · April 2025 · FY2016 to FY2025 data · Source: Screener.in

 DSO deteriorates not primarily because customers pay late, but because invoices get raised late.
 A truck arrives at a distributor's warehouse.
 Someone physically signs a delivery receipt.
 That paper travels back to the billing team.
 The billing team creates the invoice in the ERP two to seven days later.
 The customer's payment clock starts from invoice date, not delivery date.
 Those two to seven days are logistics days, not credit days. ePOD eliminates them.

-The four data layers below describe what a proper RM-to-FG visibility programme needs to measure.
-Each layer closes a specific gap that the balance sheet can signal but cannot diagnose.
+A proper RM-to-FG visibility programme needs to measure four data layers, each closing a specific gap that the balance sheet can signal but cannot diagnose.